Layton-Lab/nephron-calcium/README.md

 unx: **N, Y** (optional, default: N)

 Notes:
-* Human only have ACE and SGLT2 inhibition cases.
-The others are for rats.
+* Calcium transport model is currently only available for the rat model.
-* pregnancy: only has been characterized for normal pregnant rat superficial nephron at this time (i.e., not done for humans and for diabetes, also multiple nephron)
+* pregnancy: only has been characterized for normal pregnant rat superficial nephron at this time (i.e., not done for humans and for diabetes, also multiple nephron).
+Calcium transport in the pregnant rat model is a work in progress.

 ### Understanding output

 All the output files' names are in the following structure: 'sex_species_segment_concentration/flow_of_solute_in_compartment.txt'.

-Here is an example: female_rat_ccd_con_of_Cl_in_Bath.txt.
-It contains interstitial concentration of Chloride along cortical collecting duct in female rat.
+Here is an example: female_rat_ccd_con_of_Ca_in_Bath.txt.
+It contains interstitial concentration of Calcium along the cortical collecting duct in the female rat.

 Another example: male_hum_pt_flow_of_Na_in_Lumen.txt.
-It contains luminal flow of Sodium along proximal convolute tubule in male human.
+It contains the luminal flow of Sodium along the proximal convolute tubule in male human.

 These results are scaled per nephron.